ppizarror/PyDetex/README.rst

 Introduction
 ------------

 A python application that removes LaTeX code and transforms it to plain text for grammar checking or other things.
-Multiple language support (15+), detects repeated words, and many things more to come!
+Multiple language support (15+), detects repeated words, offsers a dictionary (synonyms, antonyms, definitions), and many things more to come!

 Install Instructions
 --------------------